Curated Guide to Power up Your Content Curation Strategy

 Whether you are trying to power up your content marketing or wanted to join the spotlight of thought leadership, curation is a great strategy.

-Knowing what content to share, what tools to use and how to make it really work are what separate you from a wide online abyss.
+Knowing what content to share, what tools to use, and how to make it work are what separate you from a vast online abyss.
 But then again, difference alone won’t make you stand out.
 How about taking your curation to the next level?

-First rule of thumb in marketing, do your research.
+The first rule of thumb in marketing, do your research.
 Mind both your target market and your competitors.
 Know what your market wants and what your competitors have and don’t have.
 Unearth all the data and information possible.
 Next would be planning.
 You don’t just go there with your samurai in the hope of slashing your competitors’ tanks and bombs.
 Planning is essential.
 Use your research to identify ways to deliver value to your target market.
 Will curating 10 valuable posts about banana interest them?
-Or will curating 101 ways to eat banana interest them better?
+Or will 101 ways of content curation to eat a banana interest them better?
 Plan, well.
 Third, create and strategically deliver your content to your market.
 It is also imperative to measure the result of your effort.
 But measuring shouldn’t be the end of your strategy.
-After knowing the result of your effort, re-strategize and iterate.
+After knowing the result of your effort, re-strategize, and iterate.

 Takeaway: You’re the only one who knows best to take your curation strategy to the next level.

 When curating content, it is important to remember all these beneficial tips from the pros.
 As with everything else, I would love to leave it to your creativity and strategy.